Lukwesa Burak: Return to BBC

 In May 2016 Burak returned to BBC News, joining BBC East Midlands and BBC World News.
 She began presenting on the BBC News Channel on 13 August 2016.
 In September Burak became the main presenter of Inside Out East Midlands and the relaunched England edition, which is a weekly round-up of the three best reports from across the country.

 Burak went on to anchor the BBC World News channel in London.

 Other interests

 Burak was portrayed on the cover of Issue 2 of UK Zambians' Lifestyle Magazine in the summer of 2008.
 She was also appointed patron of the charity All Star Kids (1079911) at the start of December 2008.
 She is an ambassador for Malaria No More UK, as a result of her own personal experiences as a child.
 Since January 2011, she has been the director of hair products company Gidore which she founded.

 Personal life

-Burak lives in the village of Braybrooke, Northamptonshire.
+Burak is married with two children.
+She lives in the village of Braybrooke, Northamptonshire.